aliceheiman/mathematics_dataset/README.md

-# Mathematics Dataset
+# Multilingual Mathematics Dataset

-This dataset code generates mathematical question and answer pairs, from a range of question types at roughly school-level difficulty.
-This is designed to test the mathematical learning and algebraic reasoning skills of learning models.
+This dataset code generates mathematical question and answer pairs in different languages, from a range of question types at roughly school-level difficulty.
+This is designed to test the mathematical learning and algebraic reasoning skills of learning models in various languages.

 Original paper: [Analysing Mathematical
 Reasoning Abilities of Neural Models](https://openreview.net/pdf?id=H1gR5iR5FX)